 That last factor is key: to conserve differentiation and therefore ability to compete against a determined behemoth like Amazon, offer something they don't.
 Even buying something as simple as a T-shirt online is a fraught experience, with the differences between European and US sizing.
 I can't imagine shopping online for anything more complicated, like a shirt or a suit.
 On the other hand, I buy stuff from Decathlon every season because I can check it out in store, try it on, feel the material.

 Another factor that might cause shoppers to hesitate before making an online purchase is returns.
 The cost of shipping can outweigh the cost of the item, and in any case requires shoppers to deal with packaging and labelling, before taking the item to an out-of-town shipper.
 Zara on the other hand allows online shoppers to manage exchanges or returns in-store, thereby further monetising their investment in real estate even for online-first shoppers.

 Of course not every operator has to take this route - which is good, because by definition there is not much room at this end of the market, where margins are razor-thin.

-For anything I care deeply about, I shop from named brands that I have built up trust with - the likes of Level or Hestra for gloves, Under Armor for mid-layers, Burton or Arcteryx for outerwear, and so on.
+Sticking with winter sportswear, for anything I care deeply about, I shop from named brands that I have built up trust with - the likes of Level or Hestra for gloves, Under Armor for mid-layers, Burton or Arcteryx for outerwear, and so on.
 These are fairly big-ticket items, certainly in proportion to the base layers I pick up by the three-pack at Decathlon, so I shop around and get all picky about them.

 Part of what I buy into is of course the experience.
 Going into a North Face store, you feel like you are participating in strenuous and exciting activities, even if all you are doing is bumbling about in-bounds trying to get your kids to graduate from their preferred "Snowplow Everywhere!!!" technique.
 Neither Amazon nor Decathlon can offer this, but then again, they have staked out the price-sensitive end of the market.